Hussain9384/Docs/Linq.md

             list.Add(3);
      IEnumerable<int> result = list.Cast<int>();

      //OfType operator will return only elements of the specified type.
-The other type elements are simply ignored and excluded from the result set.
+     //The other type elements are simply ignored and excluded from the result set.
      //Where as 'Cast' operation will throw exception incase of conversion failure (InvalidCastException).

      ArrayList list = new ArrayList();